MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ```
 {{</highlight>}}

 Every *Field* that we defined in the *Parameters* section is now used as a column in our view.
-The *Field* *id* has been defined to be the *idAttribute*.
-If you now open your panel, MeVisLab will complain that you did not define the *Field* *myItemModel*.
+The *Field* <field>id</field> has been defined to be the <field>idAttribute</field>.
+If you now open your panel, MeVisLab will complain that you did not define the *Field* <field>myItemModel</field>.
 You have to add a *Field* with this name to your *Parameters* section or as an *Output Field*.
 We will add an *Output Field*, so that our model can also be used by other modules, if necessary.
 The type is *MLBase*.

 {{< highlight filename="MyItemModelView.script" >}}
 ```Stan